jvs/sourcer/README.md

 and turn it into a tree of Python objects.

-#### Aren't there a ton of parsing libraries for Python already?
+#### But aren't there a ton of parsing libraries for Python already?

+Yes, there are.
+Most of them focus on different problems.
+Sourcer focuses on the output of parsing, rather than the means.

-Yes.
-But there's always so much ceremony involved.
-The main point of Sourcer is that you can just define the thing that you really want, and then get on with your life. &lt;/rant&gt;
+The main point of Sourcer is that you can just define the thing that you really want, and then get on with your life.
+For example, Sourcer doesn't have a API for parse trees, because it doesn't need one -- as you'll see in the examples.

 ## Features